-Sexting is much more widespread than you may think.
-As many as 25% of teens have sexted (sent images, messages or videos with sexual content), and while it poses a problem in and of itself, it also brings on further risks.
-These include subsequent bullying, blackmail, coercion, and sexting itself is, in fact, a criminally punishable offence in states like New York, Georgia and Arizona.
+It is much more widespread than you may think.
+As many as 25% of teens have done it (sent images, messages or videos with dubious content), and while it poses a problem in and of itself, it also brings on further risks.
+These include subsequent bullying, blackmail, coercion, and all such stuff itself is, in fact, a criminally punishable offense in states like New York, Georgia and Arizona.
 While much of what goes on online may seem like a game, questionable messages may remain accessible for a long time and the images may circulate far beyond the audience that the sender intended them for.

 What’s behind these acronyms?

 Here are some of the acronyms that should arouse suspicions in parents.
-This is not an exhaustive list, but covers the basics – sex, drugs and alcohol.
+This is not an exhaustive list, but covers the basics – well, what are they, it’s pretty clear.

 - DOC – drug of choice